Dr-Dubs/Pokemon-Trader-Code/README.md

 # Notes

 1. I have only tested the process with an Arduino Uno R4 WiFi.
 I believe other Arduinos should work, but I do not know for sure.
+2. I tested with Pokemon Silver.
+Everything should work for Gold, but for Crystal, I am not sure.
+I would test the other games, but I do not want to drop $200.